ChadVanHalen/SOCAnalystLab/README.md

 <img src="https://i.postimg.cc/VNjCGcb9/9-ps-T.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-The Endpoint Detetction and Response software used is LimaCharlie, here we can see the connections to our endpoint that are signed, and unsigned:  <br/>
+The Endpoint Detetction and Response software used is LimaCharlie, here I can see the connections to the endpoint that are signed, and unsigned:  <br/>
 <img src="https://i.postimg.cc/xCnbBFKw/10-Lima-Charlie-signed-and-unsigned-processes.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-We are able to look at the unsigned connection's network information, and check for all events relating to that IP:  <br/>
+I am able to look at the unsigned connection's network information, and check for all events relating to that IP:  <br/>
 <img src="https://i.postimg.cc/WzfFFNQV/11-Malware-network-connections.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
  <img src="https://i.postimg.cc/RVNnrtHZ/12-Lima-Charlie-Network.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
  <img src="https://i.postimg.cc/RZt6hzGr/13-Lima-Charlie-Network-IP.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-We are also able to inspect the hash of the file related to the unsigned connection, and compare it to VirusTotal for known malware (since this isn't known malware and was just created by us, VT comes up with no results):  <br/>
+I am also able to inspect the hash of the file related to the unsigned connection, and compare it to VirusTotal for known malware (since this isn't known malware and was just created by us, VT comes up with no results):  <br/>
 <img src="https://i.postimg.cc/FFPJnp16/14-Inspect-hash.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/xThN9dvy/15-Virus-Total-hash-result.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
  <br />
 <br />
-From the attacker we will run a common process attackers will use to steal system credentials, lsass, then identify the event in our EDR:  <br/>
+From the attacker I will run a common process attackers will use to steal system credentials, lsass, then identify the event in the EDR:  <br/>
 <img src="https://i.postimg.cc/JnggxgHL/1-Reconnect-C2-run-lsass-dump.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/9QpnKzw1/2-Finding-lsass-event-in-EDR.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Now we build a Detection and Response rule to address the lsass dump  <br/>
+Now I will build a Detection and Response rule to address the lsass dump  <br/>
 LimaCharlie lets you create rules directly from an event, like so:   <br/>
 <img src="https://i.postimg.cc/qBPSCPdc/3-Build-D-R-rule.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
  <br />
 <br />
-We will input these rules for detection and the response.
+I will input these rules for detection and the response.
 The detection rule is defining an operation take place whenever an event ends with the "lsass.exe" in the /TARGET/FILE_PATH path. <br/>
-The response is that it will generate a report named LSASS access
+The response is that it will generate a report named LSASS access <br/>
 <img src="https://i.postimg.cc/SRMPvrcz/4-Adding-D-R-rules.png" height="80%" width="80%" alt="SOC Analyst Lab"/> <br/>
  <br/>
-Under the creation of the rule, we can test that rule against the original event.
-The EDR will let us know that the event would be caught by the rules we laid out with the green text at the bottom.<br/>If the rules had no effect, they would appear red
+Under the creation of the rule, I can test that rule against the original event.
+The EDR will let us know that the event would be caught by the rules I laid out with the green text at the bottom.<br/>If the rules had no effect, they would appear red
  <br/>
 <img src="https://i.postimg.cc/KvtV70Z6/5-Testing-rules-against-event.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
   <br />
 <br />
-Running lsass again from the attacker, we can see it detected from the EDR
+Running lsass again from the attacker, I can see it detected from the EDR <br/>
 <img src="https://i.postimg.cc/HkHN6bnV/7-Run-lsass-again-it-is-detecected-on-EDR.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Next we run a very basic version of another well known attack, deleting volume shadow copies, which aids in the implmentation of ransomware  <br/>
+Next I run a very basic version of another well known attack, deleting volume shadow copies, which aids in the implmentation of ransomware  <br/>
-Here we see the command run from teh attacker, and the detection from the EDR<br/>
+Here I see the command run from the attacker, and the detection from the EDR<br/>
 <img src="https://i.postimg.cc/63rhFmyR/1-Delete-volume-shadow-copies.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/022CHZxM/2-Detection-in-EDR.png" height="80%" width="80%" alt="SOC Analyst Lab"/><br/><br/>
 Within the event, the EDR gives references to why this event was automatically detected, linking to resources describing legitimate and illegitimate Shadow Copy deletion examples<br/>
 <img src="https://i.postimg.cc/ry9JJ762/3-EDR-giving-references-on-why-it-is-detected.png" height="80%" width="80%" alt="SOC Analyst Lab"/><br/><br/>
-Here we are crafting rules to report and now also deny the process
+Here I am crafting rules to report and now also deny the process
 <img src="https://i.postimg.cc/vTGvytVK/4-EDR-response-rule.png" height="80%" width="80%" alt="SOC Analyst Lab"/><br/><br/>
-This shows the attacker side completing a shadow copy delete and able to run whoami, confirming a connection, before we added the rule.<br/>
+This shows the attacker side completing a shadow copy delete and able to run whoami, confirming a connection, before I added the rule.<br/>
-Then underneath it we can see running the shadow copy delete command again leads our whoami command to return that the shell exited, aka our connection was killed
+Then underneath it I can see running the shadow copy delete command again leads the whoami command to return that the shell exited, aka my connection was killed <br/>
 <img src="https://i.postimg.cc/d3njVZRV/5-Volume-shadow-delete-attempt-after-EDR-rule.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
 The next demonstration is in regard to false positives, and how to fine tune the detection rules to lessen or eliminate them  <br/>